sageexplorer/CI-Kubernetes-Microservices/README.md

 How to update the site?

- * Push changes to git, it will trigger a build pipeline that runs tests, and lints the source codes.
+Push changes to git, it will trigger a build pipeline that runs tests, and lints the source codes.
 If build passes, docker image is uploaded, and a udagram site is build.
 When the build step passes, kubernetes can be run on the clusters created by ./create_eks.sh command.

-LOGS:

-* Cloudwatch Logs are created in the EKS clusster AWS concole.
+Cloudwatch Logs are created in the EKS clusster AWS concole.
 Log details are shown in the screenshots of this project zip file.

+A/B Deployment

+ * A/B tests are performed by deplying different versions of the site at the same time.

+ * New Docker image is created

+ * New deployemnt yml file is created in the deployment/k8s folder called frontend-canary-deployment.yml

+ * Replica set is scaled down to 1

+ * The `app: frontend, and track: stable`  are added/changed so that the newer vewrsion has a label

+ * Finally, following command is run `kubectl apply -f frontend-canary-deployment.yml'